 California Demands Seller Sales Tax Info from Amazon: What It Means for All Third Party Sellers

-Last week Amazon announced that it will comply with the State of California Department of Tax and Fee Administration’s demand to provide third party seller data.
+In November 2018, Amazon announced that it will comply with the State of California Department of Tax and Fee Administration’s demand to provide third party seller data.
 How will this action affect you as an FBA seller?

 States Are Getting Serious About Sales Tax

 We believe it’s yet another sign of things to come.
 More and more states will be tracking down the sales tax they believe they’re missing out on through ecommerce.

 This isn’t the first time it’s happened.
 Last year Amazon released seller info to Massachusetts, Rhode Island, New York and Pennsylvania.
 Some states, such as New York, apparently only wanted to verify that all the tax being collected by registered sellers was being remitted to the tax authority.
 But California’s demand sets a precedent for a state to contact ALL sellers directly, whether they’re registered to collect sales tax or not, for information about sales they’ve made in the state.